codurance/site/careers/craftsman.md

 ### What technologies do you use?

 We use whatever is fit for purpose.
+We love trying new things and experimenting, and you'll be hard-pressed to find an occasion where none of us are learning a new technology, paradigm, skill or technique.
+We value the ability to learn new things over specific existing knowledge.
+Our industry is incredibly fast-paced, and there's always something new over the horizon.

-We love trying new things and experimenting.
-The majority of our clients currently use Java and/or C#.
-Strong knowledge in at least one of the them is always an advantage but not essential.
+Right now, the majority of our clients use Java and C#.
+Knowledge of them or something else in the JVM and .NET ecosystems is desirable, but not essential.
+Everything else really does differ from client to client, and you will learn them on the job.

 ### I want to apply.
 What do I need to do?